"Knight had something special to offer. It is not often that an actor

 Esmond (left) as the Seven Sisters Soldier in a scene

 from A Canterbury Tale (1944).
 Next to him is

 John Sweet as Bob Johnson of the U.S. Army.

 Curiously little has been written about the second half of his life which includes most of the work familiar to my generation, and the remarkable story of how he regained his sight.
 What a pity he didn't write a second autobiography - it would have been a fascinating read.

-I never had the pleasure of seeing Esmond Knight on stage, but at least I can continue to enjoy his film performances, though I have yet to see them all.
+I never had the pleasure of seeing Esmond Knight on stage, but I can continue to enjoy his film performances.
 My personal favourite is A Canterbury Tale (1944), Powell & Pressburger's quirky, nostalgic look at England during the war years, and particularly the Kent where Michael Powell himself grew up as a boy.
-Esmond provides the narration for the opening sequence of the film, including some of the prologue from Chaucer's Canterbury Tales, and later appears in two brief character parts - the Seven Sisters Soldier and the Village idiot - the latter for me being one of the most delightful cameos in all cinema and a performance that clearly brings out genuine hilarity in his fellow actors.
+Esmond provides the narration for the opening sequence of the film, including some of the prologue from Chaucer's Canterbury Tales, and later appears in two brief character parts - the Seven Sisters Soldier and the Village Idiot - the latter for me being one of the most delightful cameos in all cinema and a performance that clearly brings genuine hilarity to his fellow actors.